 Bosch 14 amp corded reciprocating saws have one of the high-performing motors in its class.
 It allows you to cut through soft and thick material with ease.

-Moreover, you get all the benefits of corded reciprocating saw.
-Which means no hassle of charging batteries or even buying it separately.
+Moreover, you get all the benefits of a corded reciprocating saw.
+Which means no hassle of charging batteries or even buying them separately.

 This will be ideal to use if you are working in an area where mobility is not a big issue.
 The unique vibration control system reduces vibration.

 The handle is wide enough and covered with textured rubber for smooth and comfortable handling of the saw.